 UOB has quietly added exclusions to UOB EVOL: spending at UOB$ merchants such as Cold Storage and Giant supermarkets, as well as Shell and SPC petrol stations, will no longer count as qualifying purchases for cashback.

-Speaking of UOB Cards, you can now get some added sign-up rewards for them.
+Speaking of UOB Cards, you can sign up for them here.

 UOB$ Programme – nobody asked for this

 Instead, transactions at places like Cold Storage, Giant, even our dearest Mr Coconut (someone shared that UOB was offering $1 coconut shakes in our chat; gone now, which shows you should really join our little group chat) are now considered UOB$ merchants.

 Such merchants no longer get cashback from UOB EVOL, but instead reward you with UOB$… which is another form of cashback.
 It’s a convoluted little thing that used to be called SMART$ which only used to affect UOB mile cards, but this scourge is now inflicted upon cashback users who use UOB EVOL.